 Reactive arthritis is so called because the joint inflammation seems to be a reaction to an infection originating in the digestive (gastrointestinal) tract or the genitals or urinary (genitourinary) organs.

 Most people who have these infections do not develop reactive arthritis.
 People who develop reactive arthritis after exposure to these infections seem to have a genetic predisposition to this type of reaction, related in part to the same gene found in people who have ankylosing spondylitis.
 There is some evidence that the chlamydia bacteria and possibly other bacteria actually spread to the joints, but the roles of the infection and the immune reaction to it are not clear.

-Reactive arthritis may be accompanied by inflammation of the conjunctiva (see Overview of Conjunctival and Scleral Disorders) and the mucous membranes (such as those of the mouth and genitals) and by a distinctive rash.
+Reactive arthritis may be accompanied by inflammation of the conjunctiva (see page Overview of Conjunctival and Scleral Disorders) and the mucous membranes (such as those of the mouth and genitals) and by a distinctive rash.
 This form of reactive arthritis previously was called Reiter syndrome.

 Joint pain and inflammation may be mild or severe.
 Several joints are usually affected at once—especially the knees, toe joints, and areas where tendons are attached to bones, such as at the heels.
 Often, the large joints of the lower limbs are affected the most.
 Reactive arthritis often involves joints less symmetrically than rheumatoid arthritis.
 Tendons may be inflamed and painful.
 Back pain may occur, usually when the disease is severe.
 Other symptoms include a low-grade fever, weight loss, and excessive fatigue.